 Managing inventory well and predicting demand are essential parts of ecommerce finance.
 Good practices in these areas lead to better financial results, smarter spending, and a clearer understanding of customer needs.
 By using the right tools and methods, businesses can tackle challenges effectively and ensure long-term financial health.

-Sales and Revenue Management in Ecommerce
+Revenue Management in Ecommerce

 Recognizing Revenue in Ecommerce